victoriaagustinaperez/Python-Stock-Wishlist-Price-Tracker/README.md

-# Stock Portfolio Price Tracker
+# Stock Wishlist Price Tracker

 ### Python-based app that reports the live stock prices of some of my favorite options, as well as some added customization functionalities to help adjust to user preferences.